census-instrumentation/opencensus-specs/triage-process.md

     * Original Poster.
 This is the person who has opened or posted the issue.

 * __Contributor__:
     * Person(s) that are actually doing the work related to the ticket.
-Once work is done they work with the Reviewer and the Contributing Reviewers to get feedback implemented and complete the work.
+Once work is done, they work with the Reviewer and the Contributing Reviewers to get feedback implemented and complete the work.
 They  are responsible for making sure issue status label is up to date (In Progress, In Review, Completed, Blocked, Cancelled)

 * __Reviewer__:
     * Person(s) whose Approval is needed to merge the PR